zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 ### 2.3.
 Disk Partitions and Filesystems

-This section describes "3.3.1.
-UEFI and LVM on LUKS" installation.
+This section describes "UEFI and LVM on LUKS" installation.
 Additional partitions/filesystems schemes may be added in the future.

 #### 2.3.1.
 UEFI and LVM on LUKS

-Set up Zeppe-Lin on a fully encrypted disk (excluding the bootloader partition) using dm-crypt with LUKS and an LVM container inside the encrypted partition.
+Set up Zeppe-Lin on a fully encrypted disk (excluding the bootloader partition) using `dm-crypt` with LUKS and an LVM container inside the encrypted partition.

 **Important:**
 Ensure these packages are installed on your Live system:
-- parted: Create and manage partitions.
+- `parted`: Create and manage partitions.
-- dosfstools: Format the boot partition as FAT32 for UEFI.
+- `dosfstools`: Format the boot partition as FAT32 for UEFI.
-- cryptsetup: Encrypt partition with LUKS.
+- `cryptsetup`: Encrypt partition with LUKS.
-- lvm2: Create and manage the LVM container.
+- `lvm2`: Create and manage the LVM container.

 ##### 2.3.1.1.
 Partition Scheme